mentax007/community-scripts/dashboards/README.md

 #### Start Graphite-API

 It will be listening on tcp port 8000, as you can see in the command line below.
 If you want to change that, go ahead.
 Make sure its accessible though.
-Note, my command line below wil run it in the background.
-Remove the & at the end to run it in the foreground if you want to test for now.

 ```
-/usr/bin/python /usr/bin/gunicorn -b 0.0.0.0:8000 -w 2 --log-level debug graphite_api.app:app &
+systemctl start graphite-api; systemctl enable graphite-api
 ```

 ### Step 3: Netcat